silaspe/maths/docs/rand.md

 #### road trip!

-We left in the morning and I'm currently saying this in the night because we were busy packing up the computer.
+We left in the morning and I'm currently writing this in the night because we were busy packing up the computer.

+.

+(insert work here)